Things to consider when buying a used superbike

 Buying a used superbike certainly looks promising considering that the value of a used motorcycle drops significantly once it rolls out of the dealership and then depreciates based on how long it has been used.

-A motorcycle ridden for nearly about 12 months is likely to cost around 70% of its original value (depending on the registration year and total kilometres covered).
-While it does bring a lot to the table when considering the monetary part of the deal but at the same time there are certain things you need to consider when going for a used superbike.
+A motorcycle ridden for nearly 12 months is likely to cost around 70% of its original value (depending on the registration year and total kilometres covered).
+While it does bring a lot to the table when considering the monetary part of the deal, there also are certain things you need to consider when going for a used superbike.

-A pre-owned superbike does sound like an intimidating deal but there are many factors you need to keep in before actually settling your mind on a bike.
-While the used premium bike market is flooded with a number of options from Japanese to Italians, the question you should be asking yourself is the kind of bike you desire.
-There are many body styles to choose from - supersport, naked roadster, adventure, etc., and then decide whether you like Italians, Germans, or Japanese superbikes.
+A pre-owned superbike does sound like a satisfactory deal but there are many factors you need to keep in mind before actually settling your mind on a bike.
+While the used premium bike market is flooded with a number of options from Japanese to Italian, the question you should be asking yourself is - what is the kind of bike you desire.
+There are many body styles to choose from - supersport, naked roadster, adventure, etc., and then you need to decide whether you like Italian, German or Japanese superbikes.
 Goes without saying, all the different manufacturers and their machines differ from each other based on performance, after-sales service, spares cost, and more such factors that can bring a whole lot of difference in terms of satisfaction of owning a premium motorcycle.
-Needless to say, there's no point in investing a huge amount on a bike that you are unable to ride and enjoy the way it demands to be ridden.
+Also needless to say, there's no point in investing a huge amount on a bike that you are unable to ride and enjoy the way it demands to be ridden.

 (Also Read: Ducati engages reverse gear on plans of riding in electric superbike)